Mahesh100/Java/README.md

 Online forms, banking, and shoping are possible beacuse of java.

-Java is computer based programming language Invented by James Gosling and Sun-MicroSystems in 1991
+Java is computer based programming language Invented by James Gosling and Sun-MicroSystems in 1991 He has single moto while writing the language that is "Write once and Run Anywhere" also know as WORA.